Two Kooks » ALL RECIPES » Vegetarian Recipes » Healthy Broccoli Burgers (Baked)

 I’m usually not a fan of veggie burgers, but I am definitely a fan of these.
 And they might even be a big hit with your kids.

-I freeze the broccoli burgers for a great way to whip up an easy dinner or when my vegetarian daughter drops in.
+I freeze the broccoli burgers for a great way to whip up an easy dinner or to have on hand when my vegetarian daughter drops in.

 It’s worth paying attention to the toppings to balance and enhance the flavors and textures.
 I used a simple slaw of chopped purple cabbage with a squeeze of mayo and a splash of lemon and Dijon.
 Below are several other topping suggestions that would work equally well.

 Bottom line: The veggie burgers are moist, filling and actually very yummy (says the meat eater).
-Not to mention healthy, kid-friendly and a great make ahead dinner.
+Not to mention on the healthier side (as burgers go), kid-friendly and a great make ahead dinner.

 • Cheese options: Use any cheese or cheese combination you prefer e.g. American, gruyere, cheddar, parmesan cheese.